-developing, or supporting the development of, a comprehensive discharge or transition plan with steps for follow-up; and
+developing, or supporting the development of, a comprehensive discharge or transition plan with steps for follow-up;

+providing expedited discharge planning and follow-up when suicide or overdose risk are present; and

 facilitating face-to-face interactions between providers, whenever possible.

+CCBHC Interpretation: In regard to element a, CCBHC’s must have systems in place for tracking when people served by the CCBHC are admitted to or discharged from partnering facilities and document reasonable attempts to contact anyone who is discharged from inpatient acute-care hospital services/facilities (e.g. emergency departments, residential crisis settings, urgent care clinics) within 24 hours of discharge.

-Examples: Supported transitions can include, but are not limited to, transitioning from inpatient hospitalization, residential treatment, therapeutic group care, the juvenile justice system, foster care, and from pediatric to adult settings.FP ICHH 6.06
+Examples: Supported transitions can include, but are not limited to, transitioning from inpatient hospitalization, residential treatment, therapeutic group care, the juvenile justice system, foster care, and from pediatric to adult settings.

+Examples: Admission-Discharge Transfer (ADT) systems embedded in electronic health records are an effective way to manage movement between healthcare facilities and ensure continuity of care and the efficient transfer of relevant health information between care providers.

+FP IC 6.06

 The organization: